chris1111/My-Simple-OC-Themes/Background Collections.md

 ---

+🚫 Please note:
+- To access the links and the associated files you must have a github account and be connected otherwise you will have an error on the links.

+---
 ### ⬇︎ Downloads Background Collections for all themes OpenCore 0.7.0 and Higher

 - Background ➤ Collections [2560x1440](Background2560x1440/) = ➤ [5120×2880]